 If you want to know how to treat your hormonally induced anemia, naturally, then this article was written for you.
-I am going to talk about treating anemia naturally and how your hormones affect it, and what you can do about it.
+I am going to talk about treating anemia naturally.
+How your hormones affect it, and what you can do about it.

 The importance of these red blood cells is that they carry a molecule called hemoglobin, which is very iron-rich.
 Hemoglobin actually attaches to oxygen and oxygenates all of the cells of your body.
 It is really important that you have number one, enough red blood cells, and number two, enough hemoglobin to actually carry oxygen so that you are not anemic.

 Anemia means you are not producing either enough of the blood cells or that your hemoglobin is too low.